pgdogdev/docs/docs/features/load-balancer/index.md

 host = "10.0.0.2"
 ```

-### Allowing reads on the primary
+### Primary reads

-By default, the primary is used for serving both reads and writes.
-If you want to isolate these workloads and have your replicas serve all read queries instead, you can configure it, like so:
+By default, if replica databases are configured, the primary is treated as one of them when serving read queries.
+This is done to maximize the use of existing hardware and prevents overloading a replica when it is first added to the database cluster.

+This behavior is configurable in [pgdog.toml](../../configuration/pgdog.toml/general.md#read_write_split).
+You can isolate your primary from read queries and allow it to only serve writes:

 ```toml
 [general]
 read_write_split = "exclude_primary"
 ```

-## Read more
+## Learn more

 {{ next_steps_links(next_steps) }}

-## Demo
+### Tutorial

 <center>
-    <iframe width="560" height="315" src="https://www.youtube.com/embed/ZaCy_FPjfFI?si=QVETqaOiKbLtucl1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+    <iframe width="100%" height="500" src="https://www.youtube.com/embed/ZaCy_FPjfFI?si=QVETqaOiKbLtucl1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </center>